DominikN/docs_new/docs/tutorials/ros-projects/robot-voice-control.md

 Add proper dependecies, libraries and executables to package.xml and CMakeLists.txt following [this](http://wiki.ros.org/cv_bridge/Tutorials/UsingCvBridgeToConvertBetweenROSImagesAndOpenCVImages) tutorial (Remember also to link OpenCV libraries and  orders_tutorial executable)

-Now after building, [launch](#Usage) nodes of this package, but instead of launching ```mbgoal_demo.launch``` fire:
+Now after building, [launch](#Usage) nodes of this package, but instead of launching ```mbgoal_demo.launch``` run:
 ```
 roslaunch order_executor orders_tutorial.launch
 ```
 And launch all other nodes that are necessary (camera publisher etc)

-Now go to webpage, start recording and say "take picture".
-New order should appear on website and after acceptance, photo should be saved in directory of your choice.
+Now go to the webpage, start recording and say "take picture".
+New order should appear on the website and after acceptance, photo should be saved in directory of your choice.

 ### Ex.2 - Defining order with additional parameters
 Suppose we want to store another parameters in our order.
-It is reasonable, if for instance we want to have different orders with same label (i.e. handled by the same executor), which organizes them in clear and human-friendly fashion (already defined ```local_goal```, ```goal``` and ```rotation``` from ```mbgoal_demo``` example are splitted that way) or if we want to parametrize some values used by executor in nice way.
+It is reasonable, if for instance we want to have different orders with the same label (i.e. handled by the same executor), which organizes them in clear and human-friendly fashion (already defined ```local_goal```, ```goal``` and ```rotation``` from ```mbgoal_demo``` example are splitted that way) or if we want to parametrize some values used by executor in a nice way.
 Knowledge of how to deal with additional parameters would also be crucial in next tutorial about orders with cases.

 Let's go back to our order from previous example and add ```wait``` key - it would represent the amount of time to wait before taking photo.
 ```yaml